 Software architecture review is the practice of examining how a system is structurally designed — how components are organized, how they communicate, what depends on what, and whether those design decisions hold up under growth and change.
 It's distinct from code review, which looks at whether specific lines of code are correct.
 Architecture review asks whether the overall structure is sound.

 AI architecture review applies large language models with full-codebase context to the same problem.
+A 2025 literature review on AI for software architecture confirms that AI is now being used for automated architectural design, trade-off analysis, and continuous documentation — though the field is still maturing.
 The key difference from earlier automated tools is context: a well-implemented AI architecture review reads the whole codebase, understands how components relate, identifies structural anti-patterns, and produces recommendations grounded in what's actually there.
 This shifts architecture review from a periodic, expensive process to an on-demand capability available to any team regardless of size.
+Once structural issues are identified, spec driven development is the practice that turns those findings into structured plans your coding agents can execute against.

 The landscape in 2026 is still early.
 Most tools marketed as "AI code review" are PR review bots that operate on diffs.
 Genuine codebase architecture analysis — the kind that reads the whole system and reasons about structural design — remains underserved, particularly for small teams and solo founders who don't have a senior architect to run manual reviews.